 Ohio State Journal of Criminal Law

 Ferzan, Kimberly Kessler, "Culpable Aggression: The Basis for Moral Liability to Defensive Killing" (2012).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2613.